Thai people: Xiān and the port polities

+Ayutthaya to the nineteenth century

 A new city-state known as Ayutthaya covering the areas of central and southern Thailand, named after the Indian city of Ayodhya, was founded by Ramathibodi and emerged as the center of the growing Thai empire starting in 1350.
 Inspired by the then Hindu-based Khmer Empire, the Ayutthayan empire's continued conquests led to more Thai settlements as the Khmer empire weakened after their defeat at Angkor in 1431.
-During this period, the Ayutthayans developed a feudal system as various vassal states paid homage to the Ayutthayans kings.
+During this period Ayutthaya built a hierarchy of vassal states that paid homage to its kings.
 Even as Thai power expanded at the expense of the Mon and Khmer, the Thai Ayutthayans faced setbacks at the hands of the Malays at Malacca and were checked by the Toungoo of Burma.

 Though sporadic wars continued with the Burmese and other neighbors, Chinese wars with Burma and European intervention elsewhere in Southeast Asia allowed the Thais to develop an independent course by trading with the Europeans as well as playing the major powers against each other in order to remain independent.
 The Chakkri dynasty under Rama I held the Burmese at bay, while Rama II and Rama III helped to shape much of Thai society, but also led to Thai setbacks as the Europeans moved into areas surrounding modern Thailand and curtailed any claims the Thai had over Cambodia, in dispute with Burma and Vietnam.

 The Thai learned from European traders and diplomats, while maintaining an independent course.
 Chinese, Malay, and British influences helped to further shape the Thai people who often assimilated foreign ideas, but managed to preserve much of their culture and resisted the European colonization that engulfed their neighbors.
 Thailand is also the only country in Southeast Asia that was not colonized by European powers in modern history.
+The 1893 "Map to Illustrate the Siamese Question", lithographed by the Scottish William Johnston (1802–1888) and his brother Alexander Keith Johnston (1804–1871), describes the demographics: "the population is very mixed consisting of Siamese, Chinese, Laosians, Malays and a few Europeans."